Anxiety Wraps for Dogs

-Anxiety wraps are vest-like garments designed to calm anxious dogs.
-The vests work under the theory that pressure applied to the dog’s torso causes a calming effect, similar to swaddling a crying infant or hugging a distressed person.
+Anxiety wraps (vests, shirts, coats) are garments designed to calm anxious dogs.
+The wraps work under the theory that pressure applied to the dog’s torso causes a calming effect, like swaddling a crying infant or hugging a distressed person.
 There are several brands of anxiety wraps, including The Original Anxiety Wrap®, ThunderShirt® (pictured right), Mellow Shirt®, Surgi-Snuggly®, and Calm Coat®.

 What causes canine anxiety?